F0lak/dm_open_ref/ref/var/tmp.md

 It is especially important to use tmp when you have references to external objects that should not be saved along with the object.
-For example, suppose players have a `leader`{.variable} variable which indicates who or what they are following.
+For example, suppose players have a `leader` variable which indicates who or what they are following.
 You would not necessarily want the leader to be saved in the player\'s savefile.
 Therefore, you would need to use `tmp` when defining the variable.